nrivard/lmaos/README.md

 Basic ACIA functions are provided: `ACIAGetByte`, `ACIASendByte`, and `ACIASendString`.
 All of these routines are synchronous, meaning they could lock up the system if there is no response from a connected system.
-A fully working interrupt driven was written if you want to comb the commit history but it was way too complicated.
+A fully working interrupt driven ACIA implementation was written if you want to comb the commit history but it was way too complicated for realworld use.
 See `acia.inc` and `acia.asm` for more details.

 The XModem receive subroutine used by `tx` is provided for program use as well.